neurodebian/neurodebian/sphinx/index.rst

 works as expected, so use them at your own risk.
 They might kill your system (although that is rather unlikely).
 You've been warned!

-The repository contains both neuroscience-related packages as well as general purpose software which is necessary to resolve dependencies, or is simply useful in the neuroscience context.
+The repository contains both neuroscience-related packages, as well as general purpose software which is necessary to resolve dependencies, or such that is simply useful in the neuroscience context.
 The featured neuroscience software can be browsed via the repository :ref:`genindex` or through the :ref:`maintainer view <bymaintainer>`.

 All other packages are available from the :ref:`full package list